It’s time to end the civil war on race and culture in Australia. We are one country, made up of people of many races.

 5. Replace the 3 current Australian flags in official use with a new unifying national flag;

-6. Reject the proposal for a permanent race-based ‘Voice to Parliament’;
+6. Reject the proposal for a permanent divisive ‘Voice to Parliament’;

 7. End race-based programs and entitlements in government;